Skip to the main content.

 The Common Failure Pattern

 Most MSPs treat AI like any other software tool: sign up, test a few features, see if it helps.
-This works for point solutions like backup software or password managers, but it fails for AI because AI fundamentally changes workflows, not just individual tasks.
+This works for point solutions like backup software or password managers, but it fails with AI because AI should fundamentally change workflows, not just automate individual tasks.

 Here's what typically happens: An MSP enables an AI feature—maybe automated email responses or a chatbot.
 It works okay for simple issues but struggles with complexity.
 Techs don't trust it fully, so they double-check everything, which takes more time than doing it manually.
 After a few weeks, usage drops off and the AI gets labeled "not ready yet."

-Unlike traditional software, AI needs three things to work well:
+Unlike generic AI, AI for MSPs needs three things to work well:

 1. Training on your specific environment.
 Generic AI doesn't know your clients, your configurations, or your standard procedures.
 It needs to learn from your documentation, ticket history, and resolution patterns before it can make smart decisions about your service desk operations.

 2. Workflow redesign.
 AI changes how work flows through your organization.
 Tickets that used to go straight to techs now get pre-processed.
-Documentation that techs used to create manually gets generated automatically.
+Documentation that techs used to create manually now gets assisted by AI.
 These changes require rethinking how your service desk operates, not just adding a new tool.

 3. Time to optimize.
 AI gets better with use.
 Early performance might be 70% accurate, which feels frustrating.
 But with refinement—adjusting routing rules, improving documentation, training techs on working with AI—that 70% becomes 90%, then 95%.
 MSPs that quit early never see this improvement curve.